|

 Note that the Troubleshooting button here is not what we want - instead, go to the Diagnostics tab:

 Check Append to log to enable logging of all commands sent to the modem, and all responses received from the modem.
-The Query Modem button sends a number of commands to the modem, and captures the responses (if any).

 When complete, the commands sent & responses received are shown: